charger88/orange-charts/README.md

     .assignSource("democrats", "#2e4de5") // Assign second source (columns will be blue) - property "democrats" from the data set
     .axis("x", { // Description of X axis
-        "label": true, // Show label for X axis values "source": "year" // "year" property will be used as data for X axis })
+        "label": true, // Show label for X axis values "title": "Elections year", // Title of the axis "source": "year" // "year" property will be used as data for X axis, })
     .axis("y", { // Description of Y axis
         "min": 0, // Minimal value (without definition it would be calculated automatically